-I don't faint that there is enough maney in the world to fix the environment if challenges that we face unless the people who live in the spaces on the planet are mobilised and engaged.
-We cannot do it without their help because they live in each cataliness, in each river velley, on each planess and it each desert."
+"I don't think that there is enough money in the world to fix the environmental challenges that we face unless the people who live in the spaces on the planet are mobilised and engaged.
+We cannot do it without their help because they live in each catchment, in each river valley, on each plateau and in each desert."